muceres/docs/README.md

-# hints
+# docs.saxjst.com

-Personal useful tips &amp; stuffs for developers that I like/use (strongly inspired by https://devhints.io/)
+> Useful stuffs I use as a developer